Shadowsith/CppString/README.md

 ## Reference
 ### Notice
 Many operators and methods of String are templates.
-Each argument of `typename S` can be used with the types `char`, `const char*`, `std::string` or `String`.
+Each argument of `const T<>` can be used with the types `char`, `const char*`, `std::string` or `String`.
 ### Private Members
 | Name    | Type            |